 Let’s try placing an object in room2.

-Then, the object moves to room2.
+The object will be moved to room2.
 The room is not transparent, and it is hard to locate the object, so press the F key and move to where the object is.
-By using this procedure, we can easily place objects wherever we want.
+By using this procedure we can place objects wherever we want.

-We used only 6 rooms for this tutorial, but if you duplicate a room, or make the corridor longer, you can create various types of constructions.
+We used only 6 rooms for this tutorial, but if you duplicate a room or make the corridor longer, you can create various types of mazes with more complex construction.

-If you use the duplicate option in Unity, it is very easy and simple to create more rooms, so I hope you try and make your own maze or house using this article’s techniques.
+If you use the duplicate option in Unity, it makes things very easy and simple to create additional rooms.
+I hope you get the chance to make your own maze or house using the techniques explained in this tutorial.